electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 # Python Fundamentals

 Now we've had some fun with games I hope to have generated enough interest to tackle some coding basics!

+\begin{aside}
+\label{aside:funda}
+\heading{Instructor note}
-I don't have the students type these, just discuss them, and possibly not all in the same lesson but only when they relevant to other programs.
+\noindent I don't have the students type these, just discuss them, and possibly not all in the same lesson but only when they relevant to other programs.
+\end{aside}

 \noindent\begin{minipage}{\textwidth}